 All language service providers will claim that they only work with experienced translators, which is mostly true, but this does not per se ensure translation quality.
-Serious organisations – and there are many – will invest time in preparing their test translation and adaptation projects thoroughly: this may include carrying out a translatability assessment, drawing up robust item-per-item translation and adaptation guidelines, compiling bilingual glossaries and style guides for each target language.
+Serious organisations – and there are many – will invest time in preparing their test translation and adaptation projects thoroughly for multilingual tests: this may include carrying out a translatability assessment, drawing up robust item-per-item translation and adaptation guidelines, compiling bilingual glossaries and style guides for each target language.
 Translation agencies will guarantee that the review of the translation is carried out by a knowledgeable expert, and that may often be the case.
-Still, when setting up a test translation and adaptation workflow, one needs to factor in adequate training of the linguists involved.
+Still, when setting up a multilingual test translation and adaptation workflow, one needs to factor in adequate training of the linguists involved.

-Why is training a linguist so important?
+Why is training a linguist so important for multilingual tests?

 We have translated, adapted and verified tests and assessments in over 80 languages for 20 years now, and experience has shown that training of linguists is critical to success in test translation and adaptation.
 This is mentioned in the ITC Guidelines for Translating and Adapting Tests (2nd Edition) “Translators with knowledge of test development principles may be nearly impossible, in practice, to find, and thus it would be essential to provide training for translators to provide them with the item writing principles for the formats with which they will be working.”